katur/dbms/README.md

 		+ if RO reached this point, can commit no matter what.
 		+ for RW, do avail copies: for each site in in T.sites_accessed, confirm that the site is currently up, and that its site_activation_time precedes the transaction's access time.
 If so, commit T by sending a message to all sites telling them to commit T. If not, abort T by sending a message to all sites telling them to abort T. Either way, print result to console.
 	* R(T,var)
-		+ use directory to look up the next active read site for var
+		+ use directory to look up the next active, applicable read site for var
-		+ if no active sites, save the read instruction in T.instruction_buffer (to try at subsequent clock cycles)
+		+ if no active sites, buffer the instruction to perform later
 		+ If an active site is found, send read request message to the corresponding DM, specifying if the transaction is RO or RW.
 If DM responds with the value read, print to console.
 If DM responds that the transaction was killed due to wait-die, take appropriate actions and print this info to console.
 Or, if instruction is waiting on a lock, possibly print this to console (and note that some subsequent DM response will include the value read).
 	* W(T,var,value)
 		+ use directory to look up all active sites with var.
 Send write request messages to all corresponding DMs.
 If none available, save the write instruction in T.instruction_buffer.